joonhyungshin/joonhyungshin.github.io/_pages/about.md

 I am mostly interested in many topics in discrete mathematics, such as combinatorics, graph theory, and discrete geometry.

 Currently, I am working at [Hyperconnect](https://hyperconnect.com/?lang=en) as Data Scientist, whereby I alternatively serve in the military.

+If you are looking for my Tistory blog written in Korean, [follow this link](https://tistory.joonhyung.xyz/).